tektronix/tsp-toolkit/README.md

 requested action completes.
 No new errors will be printed while the operation is in progress.

-For script execution, you can:
-1. Send individual commands directly in the terminal
-2. Send entire scripts using the "Send Script to Terminal" command
-3. Use print() statements in your scripts to see output in the terminal

 ## Working with TSP Scripts

 ### Running Scripts

-To execute your TSP scripts on connected instruments:
+To execute your TSP scripts on connected instruments, you can perform one of the following:

 1. Right-click a TSP file in the explorer or editor and select "Send Script to Terminal"
 2. Click the Run icon in the editor title bar when a TSP file is open

 You can also send a script to all connected instruments by right-clicking and selecting "Send Script to All Terminals".

-### Automated TSP Script Generation (Beta)
+### [Beta] Automated TSP Script Generation

 The Automated TSP Script Generation is a powerful feature that allows you to create TSP scripts through a graphical interface without needing to write code manually.

+> ⚠️**Warning**
+> The Automated TSP Script Generation feature is currently in beta.
+If you encounter issues, please let us know so we can improve it.

+> ℹ️**Note:**
-> **Note:** System configuration must be completed before using the Automated TSP Script Generation feature, as channel IDs are populated based on your configured system.
+> System configuration must be completed before using the Automated TSP Script Generation feature, as channel IDs are populated based on your configured system.

 #### Using the Automated TSP Script Generation